-3rd InfantryAugust 6th to 8th, inclusive.
-133rd 8th Infantry August 11th to 13th, inclusive.
-168th 3th Cavalry August 14th and 15th 113th overnor's prize to be shot off e Range executive will arrange accordingly.
-The l
+133rd Infantry......August 6th to 8th, inclusive.

+168th Infantry......August 11th to 13th, inclusive.

+113th Cavalry......August 14th and 15th

+Governor's prize to be shot off......August 16th a. m.

+The Range executive will arrange accordingly.

-- 7. Captain Burtt J. Wolcott, National Guard Reserve, having reported to these headquarters, pursuant to orders, is assigned to the Range Executive for duty, - 8.
-Captain Robert L. Fulton, Quartermaster Corps, is assigned to the Range Executive for duty. - 9.
-Pvt.
+7. Captain Burtt J. Wolcott, National Guard Reserve, having reported to these headquarters, pursuant to orders, is assigned to the Range Executive for duty.

+8. Captain Robert L. Fulton, Quartermaster Corps, is assigned to the Range Executive for duty.

+9. Pvt.
 McCoy and Pvt.
 McDermott, Co.
-"A" 133rd Infantry, are hereby detailed to Camp Headquarters for special duty. - 10.
-Each Regimental Commander is hereby directed to detail an officer to report to Major Fred Hird, Camp Instructor in Rifle Practice and Range Executive Officer, at 7:00 p. m., Monday, August 4th, 1924, for the purpose of co-ordinating plans pertaining to the following: I the said the said of the
+"A" 133rd Infantry, are hereby detailed to Camp Headquarters for special duty.

+10. Each Regimental Commander is hereby directed to detail an officer to report to Major Fred Hird, Camp Instructor in Rifle Practice and Range Executive Officer, at 7:00 p. m., Monday, August 4th, 1924, for the purpose of co-ordinating plans pertaining to the following:

-Instruction preliminary to range practice, to broad ground and
+Instruction preliminary to range practice.

-Kendall Trophy Match (Company) and but Act of symmet bound away
+Kendall Trophy Match (Company)